MPogotsky/xapi-cpp/README.md

     cd build
     ```

-3. Run CMake to configure and build the project:
+3. Run CMake to configure and build Release version of the library:

     ```bash
     cmake ..